nwcourses/nwcourses.github.io/COM421/week1.md

 `push (a), push (b), pop (), push (c), peek (), pop (), pop (), pop (), push (d), push (e), push (f), pop (), push (g), push (h), peek (), push (i), pop (), pop (), pop (), peek ().`

-## Advanced exercise
+### Exercise 6: Linked list insertion

 Return to your linked list exercise (exercise 4, above).
 Think about adding a member into the middle of the list.
 Remember the ordered list of names:

 - Alex Acland
 - Bonnie Black
 - Charley Chase
 - Earl Edwards
 - Frances Freeman

-    Draw these as a linked list.
-Now try to add `Danielle Dawson` at the appropriate place between `Charley Chase` and `Earl Edwards`.
+On paper Draw these as a linked list.
+Now try to add "Danielle Dawson" at the appropriate place between "Charley Chase" and "Earl Edwards".
 What operations need to be done now?
-Would this be more or less efficient than using an array?
-Is this easy to tell?
+Do you think this would be more or less efficient than using an array?

 ## Reading for next week